-The Authority has approved, through the Regulatory and Operating Agreement, the establishment of a site-based waiting list for Public Housing Residents.
+The Authority has approved, through the Regulatory and Operating Agreement, the establishment of a site based waiting list for Public Housing Residents.
 The Agent will maintain a site based waiting list for Public Housing Residents subject to the following requirements:

-A. The RRC-applicants applicants on the waiting list for PHA-Assisted Units shall be processed pursuant to the RRC, including the priorities detailed in the RRC and the HOP numbers given to each resident according to the RRC.

-- B. Upon the exhaustion of all RRC-Applicants, applicant names will be placed on the waiting list based on the date and time the application is received by the Agent. - C. The Agent will maintain the waiting list by the required number of bedrooms.
+- A. The Agent will maintain a list of potential tenants to lease the PHA-Assisted Units.
+The list will be comprised of referrals from the Ogden Courts/Lawndale Complex HOP list to fill the 60 PHA-Assisted Units.
+The Agent will engage in outreach from the -referral list. - B. The RRC-applicants on the waiting list for PHA-Assisted Units shall be processed pursuant to the RRC, including the priorities detailed in the RRC and the HOP numbers given to each resident according to the RRC. - C. Upon the exhaustion of all RRC-Applicants, the Agent will begin accepting referrals from the CHA public housing residents waiting list.
+Aapplicant names will be placed on the waiting list based on the date and time the application is received by the Agent from CHA. - D. The Agent will maintain the waiting list by the required number of bedrooms.
 The Agent also will indicate on the waiting list the following about each applicant's family: - 1.
 Race / ethnicity; - 2.
 Determination of eligibility or ineligibility for selection and screening (including, for RRC-applicants, information that the resident is engaged in activities to meet the screening requirements); - 3.
-Preference determination; - 4.
-Date assigned to dwelling unit and identification of unit to which assigned, or date and unit offered and rejected with reason for the rejection noted; and - 5.
-Reason for removing applicant from consideration for housing; i.e., upon applicant's request, failure to communicate continued interest, or applicant no longer qualifies. - D. Consistent with the objectives of Title VI of the Civil Rights Act of 1964, the Regulatory and Operating Agreement, other statutory requirements, HUD regulations and policies, offers from the waiting list to appropriate sized units will be made after preferences are applied.
+Preference determination: - 4.
+Date assigned to dwelling unit and identification of unit to which assigned, or date and unit offered and rejected with reason for the rejection noted; and

+- 5. Reason for removing applicant from consideration for housing; i.e., upon applicant's request, failure to communicate continued interest, or applicant no longer qualifies. - E. Consistent with the objectives of Title VI of the Civil Rights Act of 1964, the Regulatory and Operating Agreement, other statutory requirements, and HUD regulations and policies, offers from the waiting list to appropriate sized units will be made after preferences are applied.
 Preferences for housing will be applied in accordance with the terms outlined in section 4 d. of the Relocation Rights Contract for all PHA-Assisted units.
 There will be no preferences for housing applied for other Low-Income Housing Tax Credit Units or Market Rate Units.